-In this article, you’ll find everything you need to get your team members up and running, quickly and easily.
+This article has everything that you need to get your team members up and running, quickly and easily.
 Purchase a membership, invite users, assign licenses, add administrators, and more.

 You can join the VIP program via a reseller or purchase a teams product from adobe.com.

 The Adobe ID used to purchase the teams membership is designated as the primary admin.
-Only primary admins can update payment and billing-related information, and print the invoice.
+Only primary admins can update your credit card and billing information, and print the invoice.
 You can also add more admins to manage your team.

 This article is for team admins.
 If you are a team member or an end-user, see Adobe teams for end users.